TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 **Registration Information
 **

-Registration for the NYT Services requires that you supply certain personal information, including, in most cases, a unique e-mail address and demographic information (ZIP code, age, sex, household income (optional), job industry and job title) to register.
-Purchases made through the NYT Services require that you supply your name, address, telephone number, e-mail address, credit card number or other billing information.
+Registration for the NYT Services may require that you supply certain personal information, including a unique e-mail address and demographic information (ZIP code, age, sex, household income, job industry and job title) to register.

 You may choose to log in, create an account or enhance your profile at NYTimes.com through the Facebook Connect feature on NYTimes.com.
 By doing this, you are asking Facebook to send us certain information from your Facebook profile, and you authorize us to collect, store, and use in accordance with this Privacy Policy any and all information available to us through the Facebook interface.
 After you have connected, Facebook also sends us additional information from your profile that allows us to display a Facebook module on the pages you view.